Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 - EVER -> EVM \
   When transferring a EVERSCALE native token, it will be locked on EVERSCALE and minted on evm network because its and MultiVault token on evm.\
-  when transferring a EVERSCALE alien token it will be burnt on EVERSCALE and released on evm network, in case the token be evm native coin it will be released as its wrapped version.
+  When transferring a EVERSCALE alien token it will be burnt on EVERSCALE and released on evm network, in case the token be evm native coin it will be released as its wrapped version.

 - EVM -> EVER \
-  When transferring the evm native coin, it will be wrapped into a ERC-20 (WETH, WBNB and etc), then will be locked on evm network and minted on EVERSCALE network. when transferring an evm alien and non-multivault token it will be locked on evm and minted on EVERSCALE network.
+  When transferring the evm native coin, it will be wrapped into a ERC-20 (WETH, WBNB and etc), then will be locked on evm network and minted on EVERSCALE network.
+  When transferring an evm alien and non-multivault token it will be locked on evm and minted on EVERSCALE network.
   When transferring an evm MultiVault Token (WEVER, BRIDGE and QUBE), it will be burnt on evm network and released on EVERSCALE network.

 ### Manual Asset releasing